 What to Look for in a Disability Insurance Policy?

 Unquestionably, disability insurance is more complicated than other forms of insurance.
-There are a lot of moving parts to understand in order to create the right kind of coverage, which may be one reason why many people are reluctant to look into it.
+There are a lot of moving parts to understand to create the right kind of coverage, which may be one reason why many people are reluctant to look into it.
 No one likes to pay for something they don’t understand; however, once you understand the risk and your need for protection, purchasing a disability insurance policy becomes much more straightforward.
 Then, you just need to know what to look for in a disability insurance policy to best suit your needs.

 The Definition of Disability

 You might think you are unable to work due to an injury or illness, and therefore, eligible for disability benefits, but the insurer may not agree.
-It depends on how it defines a “total disability” which is the key trigger for paying out the monthly benefit - the broader the definition, the better, while, the more narrow the definition, the less chance you may receive benefits.
+It depends on how it defines a “total disability” which is the key trigger for paying out the monthly benefit - the broader the definition, the better, while, the narrower the definition, the less chance you may receive benefits.

 An example of a broad definition is the “own occupation” definition that applies to certain occupation categories, such as physicians, dentists, attorneys and certain other professionals, which is: